qlack/QLACK-WebDesktop/README.md

 QLACK WebDesktop is an application which simulates a virtual desktop environment in one single browser window by allowing the seamless integration of multiple web applications under the same environment.

 All the integrated applications are displayed under a compact pop-up menu as tiles, defined by their title and icon and can be categorized based on their defined usability (system management, communication, etc.).
-Clicking on the tile of one application will lead to opening a new window which will display the front page of the web application and will provide you with the ability to use it exactly the same way you would do on a separate browser window.
+Clicking on the tile of one application will lead to opening an iframe window which will display the front page of the web application and will provide you with the ability to use it exactly the same way you would do on a separate browser window.

 Each application window supports every common desktop application feature, i.e. resize, minimize, maximize, drag, close and having multiple instances at the same time.